 Harbor, as a verb, means to give home or shelter to, or to keep in one’s mind.
 We all harbor something in our mind.
 Too often, it brings destruction, pain, and unrest as the enemy of our soul condemns us.
 At Hope Harbor, our staff guides residents and families to harbor the hope of Jesus Christ, the Healer, in their hearts.
 He is so good to us!

 Hope Harbor does not offer non residential counseling at this time.
-Feel free to contact us for referrals to some counselors we have worked with in the area.
+Feel free to contact us for area referrals.

 With 24/7 care, both Hope Harbor locations that are currently operational have room for six girls.
 Our program duration is 12-15 months, with an average program completion of about one year.